Things I Love

 New Zealand: what a wonderful country we live in.
 Mountains, native bush, beaches – wild west coast and gentle, east coast.
 Rocks and reefs and places to swim and scuba dive and sail and sit on the shore.
 Skiing in both islands and surfing on either coast.
 Clear, cold South Island rivers and warm, murky slow moving Northland rivers filled with eels and taniwha!
 From the sand fly plagued West Coast to the dry extremes of Central Otago, from the bustle of Auckland and Wellington to the laid back buzz of Whangarei and the Coromandal, New Zealand has it all.

 Animals, in particular, horses: I was lucky enough to grow up with horses (my step-father did not believe in motorbikes for the farm).
-Brianna and I 'share' our horses, Dan (who is now just a paddock mate) and Sam.
-I’ve always had a cat (or two) and we have two border collies.
+Brianna and I 'share' our horses.
+I’ve always had cats (or two) and we love dogs too.

 Music: I took up learning the piano as an adult (when Mackenna did, aged 5) and managed to pass my grade four before being Head of English took up all practising time.
 And, I love listening to it as well.